 Then one day I got a call from Sharron, our client contact.
 Panic!

-One of their prospects had complained about their webinars — just hated the experience.
-Now, keep in mind that these marketing webinars were reaching 100+ potential customers every time.
+One of their prospects had complained about their webinars—just hated the experience.
+Now, keep in mind that these webinars were reaching 100+ potential corporate clients every time!
 They were getting great feedback and exceeding their targeted results.
 So there was nothing inherently wrong that needed to be fixed.
 Webinars just didn’t float this one company’s boat.

 They took a deep breath, sincerely thanked the customer for their feedback, and kept going.